 The distance from Grants to Albuquerque takes a little more than an hour, so the afternoon sun will be setting in your rear-view mirror.
 This is the best time of day to arrive in Albuquerque because the lights of the city are just beginning to twinkle and the soft lighting makes the Sandia Mountain appear pink.

-Albuquerque, the largest city in New Mexico, is a place where traditions run deep.
+Albuquerque, the largest city in New Mexico, is a place where traditions run deep, but the town also includes plenty of outdoor things to do, so plan to stick around for a couple of days.
 Although there’s a massive revitalization going on in the downtown area, its southwestern design continues strong.

 From Flagstaff to Albuquerque is a little more than 300 miles and we’ve seen a handful of sights that are uniquely characteristic of the Southwestern region of the US.
 Next time, you might want to stay awhile because the sightseeing, hiking, and exploring options are almost endless!